top of page

 What’s Driving the Spokane Home Values Trend in 2026?

-Several key factors are shaping the Spokane home values trend this year:
+Several key factors are shaping Spokane home values right now:

-We’re in a neutral price trend — meaning prices aren't climbing rapidly, but they’re not falling either.
+We’re in a neutral price trend — meaning prices aren't climbing rapidly, but they’re not falling too much either.
 This makes timing, preparation, and pricing strategy essential when listing.

 How Long Are Homes Taking to Sell in 2026?

-Days on market (DOM) has nearly doubled compared to 2020:
+Days on market has increased compared to peak years—but remains healthy:

 What This Means for Spokane Homeowners in 2026

-If you’ve owned your home since 2020 or earlier, your property has likely gained slightly significant value.
-However, selling now requires:
+If you’ve owned your home since 2020 or earlier, you’ve likely seen substantial equity growth.

 Why Work With a Local Spokane Real Estate Agent?